shashanka2a/GatoRyde-App/PAYMENT_FEATURES.md

 # Payment Features Implementation

-This document outlines the implementation of driver payment profiles and payment request UI for GatoRyde.
+This document outlines the implementation of driver payment profiles and payment request UI for Rydify.

 ## Features Implemented